 Tracking word of mouth can be confusing, especially depending on the way your team chooses to track.

-“The problem with tracking word of mouth referrals is that all measurements are self-reported.”
+“The problem with tracking word-of-mouth referrals is that all measurements are self-reported.”
 Josh Williams of JW Digital Group mentions.
 “If a lead forgets to mention the referral, or if the referral was second hand (e.g., existing client refers someone who then hands it off to a colleague) you may never realize the true source of the lead.”

-“This is less of an issue for companies who don’t do a lot of heavy marketing or advertising.
+Tracking word of mouth also depends on the type of business and marketing being done.
+Josh further explains, “This is less of an issue for companies who don’t do a lot of heavy marketing or advertising.
 Small companies like contractors or bakers or the like may rely solely on word of mouth because they always have a queue of customers waiting.
 They’ll still run into the issue of not knowing exactly who was responsible for the referral, though”.

 A lack of tracking can also be to blame

-Haj Carr founder of Trueline says that “Word of mouth marketing is notoriously hard to track because most businesses do not bother aggressively tracking.”
+Haj Carr founder of Trueline says that “Word-of-mouth marketing is notoriously hard to track because most businesses do not bother aggressively tracking.”

-“If you force all prospects to disclose where they heard about your business and or services you will get a better feel for where your leads come from.”
+But he offers a simple solution: “If you force all prospects to disclose where they heard about your business and or services you will get a better feel for where your leads come from.”

-“To really get the most out of word of mouth marketing you must train your sales reps to also ask ‘How did you hear about us?’ and be sure to log that information so you have the valuable analytics you need to evaluate word of mouth marketing campaigns.”
+Tracking doesn’t have to be difficult.
+In fact, as Haj mentions, “to really get the most out of word-of-mouth marketing you must train your sales reps to also ask ‘How did you hear about us?’ and be sure to log that information so you have the valuable analytics you need to evaluate word-of-mouth marketing campaigns.”

 By simply asking where the lead came from, you can track your word of mouth.

-“Word of mouth marketing is hard to track because of the nature of the channel.”
-Says Steve Kurniawan from Nine Peaks Media.
+“Word-of-mouth marketing is hard to track because of the nature of the channel,” says Steve Kurniawan from Nine Peaks Media.

-“Think of it this way: to measure anything, we have to use a measurement device, usually in a close proximity to the object.
+“Think of it this way: To measure anything, we have to use a measurement device, usually in a close proximity to the object.
 To measure the length of a table, we place a ruler on the table, to measure click-through-rate, we put a programming code on the channel, and so on.”

-“For example, you can monitor conversations on social media channels, you can analyze search queries used by your audience.
-Arguably, however, the best way to measure this is to run a survey or interview asking ‘where have you learned about us?’”.
+He says that “We can’t measure word of mouth directly, and we have to indirectly measure it.
+For example, you can monitor conversations on social media channels, you can analyze search queries used by your audience.
+Arguably, however, the best way to measure this is to run a survey or interview asking customers where they heard about you.”

 Even though it seems word of mouth can be difficult to track, the results point out that it’s well worth it.
 As you’ll see it produces high quality and fast closing leads.

 We wanted to take a deeper look at these findings.
 Do B2B and B2C businesses feel the same about word of mouth.
 Or does one type find word of mouth to be less or more rewarding?
-For this survey, we had 29 B2B respondents and 24 B2C respondents.
+For this survey, we had 57 B2B respondents and 48 B2C respondents.
 Here’s what we found.

 Comparison of B2B vs B2C marketer’s responses on what percent of leads they get from word of mouth.

-Lead quality from word of mouth marketing
+Lead quality from word-of-mouth marketing

+Our survey asked three questions based on a five-point scale system, with five being the highest.
+We rated likelihood of closing, time to close and lead quality.
 As you can see the averages from each rating scale favor word of mouth referrals.

-Best ways for promoting word of mouth
+Best ways to promote word of mouth

 - Exceptional service